 Another architectural rock was Straffan House, known today as the K-Club, where the Ryder Cup was hosted in 2006.
 The four-storey mansion was built by ‘French Hugh’ Barton, one of France’s most successful wine exporters, and modelled on Madame Dubarry’s Château de Louveciennes near Paris.

 Among the many other remarkable homes built in Kildare during the 18th and 19th century were Ballyna, Bishopscourt, Castlemartin, Courtown, Dunmurry, Forenaghts, Furness, Harristown, Lyons, Moore Abbey, Morristown Lattin, Newberry, Palmerston, Sherlockstown, Killadoon, Gowran Grange and Burtown House.
 These were once amongst the most politically powerful houses in Ireland but today only the last three named still belong to the families that occupied them a century ago.
-However, Castletown, Carton, Straffan House (the K-Club) and Ballyna are all ostensibly open to the public [is that correct?
-Any others?], while the gardens at Burtown House, home to the Fennell family, are one of the celebrated wonders of South Kildare.
+However, Castletown, Carton, Straffan House (the K-Club) and Ballyna are all ostensibly open to the public, while the gardens at Burtown House, home to the Fennell family, are one of the celebrated wonders of South Kildare.

 The Ascendency were renowned for devoting their lives to the joys of hunting, shooting, fishing, feasting, drinking, gambling and – until it was outlawed –duelling.
 (Even Daniel O’Connell found himself blazing guns in a deadly duel fought in a field at Oughterard.)
 However, many of Kildare’s elite also took their position in society with great seriousness and did what they could to improve the state of both the land and the people across the county, albeit ensuring their own status at the top of the hierarchy remained rock-solid.
 As well as their great houses, they built roads, churches, schools, mills, factories, workhouse and, in some cases, entire towns and villages.
 They paid for not one but two canals – the Grand and the Royal – which both passed through Kildare and, in time, they sponsored much of the railways, with at least fifteen stops and many fine stations in the county.